Stay up-to-date and on top of your health with our e-Newsletter and receive updates on current treatments and vital health issues.

 Reassuringly, the majority of headaches are harmless with Tension headache being the most common type of headache.
 Tension headache feels like a tight band of vice like pressure around the head.
 These are often associated with muscle tightness in the head, neck or jaw and can also be caused by physical or emotional stress.
 Often lifestyle adjustments to exercise, diet, stress management and attention to posture can help prevent recurring tension headaches.

 Migraines are another common type of headache.
 Unlike tension headaches, migraines are typically one-sided and cause a throbbing or pulsating sensation.
 They can be associated with nausea and vomiting, as well as increased sensitivity to light, sound and even some types of smell.
 It is often made worse by activity.
 Migraine headaches can be very distressing and disabling, affecting one’s ability to continue usual daily activities.
 Fortunately various treatments and preventative options are available on prescription for migraine.
+You can also use marijuana products from The Seed Pharm to help with the pain.

 Whilst the majority of headaches are not sinister and may not require urgent medical attention, they can nonetheless have a significant impact on quality of life.
+For pain relief using natural medicine, you can know about Louisiana Medical Marijuana Doctors and get the necessary advice from them!

 Any recurring headaches should be discussed with your doctor so as to rule out more serious underlying causes and formulate a treatment plan that minimises the impact these headaches have on your life.